xhyuo/netZoo/README.md

 R version and installation information is available [here](https://cran.r-project.org/).

-#### Required Python packages

-There are some Python packages required to apply Python implementation of PANDA and LIONESS.
+There are also some Python packages required to apply Python implementation of PANDA and LIONESS.

 How to install packages in different platforms could be find [here](https://packaging.python.org/tutorials/installing-packages/).